 Finally, consider leading your congregation to recite the Apostles’ or Nicene Creed aloud.
 The Nicene Creed is one of the earliest and most articulate statements of Trinitarian theology.
 Churches around the world will rehearse it together on Trinity Sunday.
 Be sure to introduce the creed and explain the place of the creeds in Christian worship, especially if you’re in a church setting where corporate reading is unfamiliar.
 You might say, “Since the earliest days of the church, creeds have been used in Christian worship.
 They’ve been used to outline biblical truth, help new converts prepare for baptism, and express praise to God in worship.”

-Trinity Sunday is June 12, 2022.
+Trinity Sunday falls each year on the Sunday after Pentecost.
 Seize the opportunity to train your congregation in the deep truths of the Christian faith.
 Recite a creed.
 Sing hymns that rehearse the truth of the Trinity.
 Equip moms and dads to train their kids.
 And help your congregation grow in their knowledge of and love for the triune God.